bgenev/impulse-xdr/README.md

 - any VPN ip addresses that you might use to connect to the web interface.

 ## Turn off VPN
-If you have a VPN application running, turn it off because it will interfere with Docker and prevent the installation process from starting.
+If you have a VPN application running, turn it off because it might interfere with Docker and prevent the installation process from starting.

 ## Start Installation